Granular gases under resetting: Theory

-Here, the first term accounts for the realizations where no resetting occurs up to observation time $t$.
-The second term in Eq.~(\ref{Tpsi}) accounts for the case where the last resetting event occurs at time $t-\tau$, after which no resetting occurs between $t-\tau$ and $t$ with probability $\Psi(\tau)$.
-The value of the granular temperature in a certain system is then determined by the time interval $\tau$ passed from the last resetting event $T(t)=T(\tau)$.
-Owing to memory loss, only the time elapsed since the last resetting event $\tau$ is relevant to establish the value of granular temperature at time $t$.
-Integration in Eq.~(\ref{Tpsi}) yields
+The first term accounts for the realizations where no resetting occurs up to observation time $t$.
+In this case the evolution of the granular temperature is determined by the generalized form of Haff's law (Eq.~\ref{Haffgen}), and the PDF takes the form of a Dirac delta-function.
+The second term accounts for the case in which the last resetting event occurs at time $t-\tau$, after which no resetting occurs between $t-\tau$ and $t$ with probability $\Psi(\tau)$ (Eq.~\ref{surv}).
+The PDF value is determined by the time interval $\tau$ passed from the last resetting event owing to the memory loss.
+Introducing Eq.~(\ref{f0delta}) into Eq.~(\ref{intint}) and performing the integration, we find that the PDF has the form

+for $0<T\le T_0$ and zero otherwise.
+Here, we introduced the parameter $\tilde{r}=r\tau_0$ as the ratio between the characteristic temperature relaxation time and average time $1/r$ between resetting events, and $\Theta(x)$ is the Heaviside step function.
+At long times $t\gg 1/r$ the probability that no resetting events have occurred tends to zero, and the first term in Eq.~(\ref{ftv}) can be neglected.
+By setting $t\to\infty$, we obtain the steady-state value of the PDF

+In such a way, the PDF of reciprocal reduced granular temperatures $T_0/T$ has the form of Gamma distribution.
+The mean granular temperature may be obtained using the PDF (Eq.~\ref{ftv}): with $E_a(z)$ being the generalized integro-exponential function \cite{milgram}: